A list of famous English people.

 Cliff Richard (1940 – ) Singer and musician.
 Born in Lucknow, British India.
 Richard spent most of his life in the UK.
 He has led one of longest rock ‘n’ roll careers in show-business.

 Bobby Moore (1941 – 1993) Born Barking, Essex, Moore was a footballer who played for West Ham and England.
 He captained England during the 1966 World Cup triumph.
 He was widely regarded as a true gentleman on and off the pitch.

 Paul McCartney (1942 – ) Musician from Liverpool.
-McCartney wrote many of the Beetles hit singles with John Lennon.
-After the split of the Beetles, he continued his music career with The Wings and solo.
+McCartney wrote many of the Beatles hit singles with John Lennon.
+After the split of the Beatles, he continued his music career with The Wings and solo.

 George Harrison (1943 – 2001) Musician from Liverpool.
-One of four key members of the Beetle.
-George Harrison also led solo career and had an interest in Hindu meditation.
+One of four key members of the Beatles.
+George Harrison also led a solo career and had an interest in Hindu meditation.

 Tim Berners-Lee (1955 – ) Computer scientist, born in London.
 Berners-Lee is credited with the creation of the world wide web (WWW) which enabled transfer of documents across the internet.